 In April 2015, the FASB issued ASU 2015-05, Customers' Accounting for Fees Paid in a Cloud Computing Arrangement, which clarifies the circumstances under which a cloud computing customer would account for the arrangement as a license of internal-use software under ASC 350-40.
-This guidance will be effective for Lands' End in the first quarter of its fiscal year ending January 27, 2017.
-The adoption of this guidance is not expected to have a material impact on the Company's Consolidated and Combined Financial Statements.
+This guidance was effective for Lands' End in the First Quarter 2016.
+The adoption of this guidance did not have a material impact on the Company's Consolidated and Combined Financial Statements.